snarrenberg/westerparse/docs/speciesrules.rst

 The Westergaard Rules
 =====================

-This document contains only the rules for simple species counterpoint.
+This document contains only the rules for simple counterpoint in first, second, third, and fourth.

 Monotriadic Lines
 -----------------

+(Note: The S-rules and E-rules correspond to Westergaard's A-rules and B-rules.)

 **Rules of Basic Structure**